 Operative treatment of esophageal cancer carries up to a 40% mortality rate and 10% five-year survival.
 Surgery is most effective for esophageal cancers in the distal half.
-Maintaining nutrition is extremely important; however, esophageal feeding tubes, colonic interpositioning, and feeding gastrostomies are each accompanied by high morbidity.
+Maintaining nutrition is extremely important; however, esophageal feeding tubes, colonic interpositioning, and feeding [glossary term:] gastrostomies are each accompanied by high morbidity.

 Laser surgery can help to maintain an open passageway for nutrition.

 For carcinoid tumors less than 1 cm in diameter, local resection is the treatment of choice.
 If the tumor is larger than 1 cm, the resection should include regional lymph nodes from the mesentery.

 o = optional

 • = see note under procedure

 |Types of Surgery||Lesion||Stomach

 |[glossary term:] Cautery, [glossary term:] fulguration (without specimen)||*|